NOAA-OWP/RRASSLER/README.md

 Efforts to harden the workflow and algorithm, extend this workflow into your language of choice, and general improvements would all be uses of time.

-##### RRASSTAC

-Although not the most obvious use of [STAC](https://stacspec.org/en/about/), or SpatioTemporal Asset Catalog, HEC-RAS models (most easily the footprints generated in the cataloging of the models) could be extended to the STAC framework as a STAC Item, and by that analogy each version of the catalog is a STAC collection.
-Formalizing this, most likely through an additional function such as *STAC_catalog.R*, which would generate the needed json’s and then appropriately serve those, would be a worthy task to undertake.
-The obvious extension of that, exposing the model cross sections with XYZ LINESTRING geometry as STAC items, is in theory what RRASSLER is accomplishing, but the framework and analogous STAC deployment is less clear and could also be explored.

 ##### 2D RRASSLER